 © 2011 Apple Inc. All rights reserved.
-Apple, the Apple logo, FaceTime, iPho

-Apple, the Apple logo, Facelime, IPhone, IPod, IPod touch, Tunes.
-Safari, Siri, the Made for IPod logo, and the Works with IPhone logo are trademarks of Apple Inc., registered in the U.S. and other countries.
-The Made for IPhone logo and IMessage are trademarks of Apple Inc..
-The Impulsion of Sarvice marks of Apple Inc., registered in the U.S. and other countries.
-App Store and ICloud are service marks of Apple Inc. The Impulsion of Impulsion
+Apple, the Apple logo, FaceTime, iPhone, iPod, iPod touch, iTunes, Safari, Siri, the Made for iPod logo, and the Works with iPhone logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+The Made for iPhone logo and iMessage are trademarks of Apple Inc. iTunes Store is a service mark of Apple Inc., registered in the U.S. and other countries.
+App Store and iCloud are service marks of Apple Inc. IOS is a trademark or registered trademark of Cisco in the U.S. and other countries and is used under license.
+The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by Apple Inc. is under license.

-X034-5992-A Printed in China Avoiding Hearing Damage Permanent hearing loss may occur if the receiver, earbuds, headphones, speakerphones or earpiece are used at high volume.
-Use only compaidble receivers, earbuds, headphones, speakerphones, or earpieces with your device.
-Turn on the audio and check the volume before inserting anything in your ear.
+X034-5992-A Printed in China Avoiding Hearing Damage Permanent hearing loss may occur if the receiver, earbuds, headphones, speakerphone, or earpiece are used at high volume.
+Use only companiel receivers, earbuds, headphones, speakerphones, or earpieces with your device.
+Turn on the audio and check the volume before inserting anything in your ear?
 You can adapt over time to a higher volume of sound that may sound normal but can be damaging to your hearing.
 If you experience ringing in your ears or muffled speech, stop listening and have your hearing checked.
-The louder the volume, the less time is required before your hearing could be afferred Hearing experts support that to protect your hearing.
+The louder the volume, the less time is required before your hearing could be affected.
+Hearing experts suggest that to protect your hearing.

-- Limit the amount of time you use the receiver, earbuds, headphones, - Avoid turning up the volume to block out noisy surroundings. - .
+- Limit the amount of time you use the receiver, earbuds, headphones, speakerphone, or earpieces at high volume. - Avoid turning up the volume to block out noisy surroundings. - .
 Turn the volume down if you can't hear people speaking near you.